cap-js/docs/guides/deployment/microservices.md

 #### Static Content

 The approuter can serve static content.
-Since our UIs are located in different npm workspaces, we create symbolic links to them as an easy way to deploy them as part of the approuter.
+Since our UIs are located in different NPM workspaces, we create symbolic links to them as an easy way to deploy them as part of the approuter.

 ```shell
 mkdir .deploy/app-router/resources